On entropic and almost multilinear representability of matroids: Group scrambling

 We have some control over $\rho$.
-In particular, we are able to ensure that for each $g\in G$ the matrix $\rho(g)$ is either $I_n$ or the permutation matrix of a derangement.
+In particular, we are able to ensure that for each $s\in S$ the matrix $\rho(s)$ is either $I_n$ or the permutation matrix of a derangement.
 This motivates the next definition.

-\begin{defn} Let $G$ be a group and $F_T$ a free group on the set of generators $T$.
-An element of $x\in G\ast F_T$ is \emph{sufficiently generic} if the following holds.
-Let $\rho:G\ast F_T \to \mathrm{GL}_n(\C)$ be any linear representation satisfying \begin{enumerate} \item For each $g\in G$, $\rho(g)$ is either $I_n$ or the permutation matrix of a derangement. \item The indexed collection of entries of the matrices $\{\rho(t)\}_{t \in T}$ is algebraically independent over $\C$. \end{enumerate} Then $\rho(x)-I_n$ is either invertible or $0$. \end{defn}
+\begin{defn} Let $F_S$ be a free group on the set of generators $S$ and $F_T$ a free group on the set of generators $T$.
+Fix an element $x\in F_S\ast F_T$ and let $\rho:F_S\ast F_T \to \mathrm{GL}_n(\C)$ be a linear representation.
+We consider the following two properties of $\rho$: \begin{enumerate} \item For each $s\in S$, $\rho(s)$ is $I_n$ or the permutation matrix of a derangement. \item The indexed collection of entries of the matrices $\{\rho(t)\}_{t \in T}$ is algebraically independent over $\Q$. \end{enumerate} We say that $x$ is a \emph{sufficiently generic word} if for all linear representations $\rho:F_S\ast F_T \to \mathrm{GL}_n(\C)$ satisfying the conditions (a) and (b), the matrix $\rho(x)-I_n$ is either invertible or $0$. \end{defn}